Gualino Madonna

-The Gualino Madonna is a painting attributed to the precursor of the italian primitives artist Cimabue, after having been attributed for some time to one of his fellow contemporaries Duccio di Buoninsegna.
+The Gualino Madonna is a painting attributed to Cimabue, precursor to the Italian primitives, after having been attributed for some time to one of his contemporaries, Duccio di Buoninsegna.
 It is housed in the Galleria Sabauda of Turin, northern Italy.

 History

 The provenance of the panel is unknown.
 In 1910 it was sold on the Florence antiquary market covered by a 16th-century repainting, which was removed in 1920.
 In 1925 it was acquired by the Turinese entrepreneur and collector Riccardo Gualino who, in 1930, gave it to the Galleria Sabauda.
-In 1933-1959 it was in London, after which it returned to the Turinese museum.
+In 1933-1959 it was in the Embassy of Italy, London, after which it returned to the Turinese museum.

 The work is not signed, and has been initially assigned to the early career of Duccio di Buoninsegna, due in particular to its less refined style.
 However, more recent studies suggest a more convincing attribution to Cimabue, in particular because of the use of specific painting methods (granitura) or ornamental decorations (star-shaped flowers).